 - Letting others touch your tattoo

-- Do not use any skin care products (such as make-up, body lotion, etc.) on your tattoo site.
+- Do not use Grooming (such as make-up, Body Lotion, etc.) on the area of your tattoo

-When you will be kind to the artwork on your skin, it will also be kind to you.
-Because let's face it, you didn't put it on so that it can fade and look like a medieval disease in no time.
+If you are kind to the artwork on your skin, it will be kind to you.
+Because let's be honest, you didn't get it so it can fade and look like a medieval disease in no time.
 Treat your tattoo as art and wear it with pride!

 Treat yo self!